SachaWheeler/sachawheeler.github.io/_posts/2019-4-18-Pedal-Board.md

 ![](/images/pedalboard/IMG_8003.JPEG)

-A great pedalboard for £9 (not counting the £80 I spent on tools. tools are an investment, not an expense)
+A great pedalboard for £9 in wood and £11 in paint (not counting the £80 I spent on tools - tools are an investment, not an expense)

 and only one injury (opening the packet of right-anged brackets with an exacto knife)